 - Go to the View Surveys page under the Employee Engagement tab.

-- Then, click the Actions drop down on the far right and choose Analytics.
+- Then, find the survey you wish to view and click the Actions drop down on the right and select Analytics.

 - Once you’re in the Advanced Analytics section, you’re ready to dive into your survey results.

 The pages on the left-hand side of the dashboard are used to navigate through the different sections and question types of a particular survey.
 The pages shown here will depend on the questions used in your survey.

 Each page also contains its own set of tabs that will allow you to visualize the questions in different ways.